John Grainger (antiquarian)

 Grainger was educated at Belfast Academy and Trinity College, Dublin.
+He worked in his father’s shipping business until his father died.

-After gaining a Doctorate of Divinity he became Rector of Broughshane, County Antrim.
+After gaining a Doctorate of Divinity in 1870 he became Rector of Broughshane, County Antrim.
+He also served in Dublin and Belfast.

+He had an interest in geology and natural history, as well as Irish antiquities, and enjoyed travelling and collecting specimens.
 He was an indiscriminating collector, who filled his house with a mass of often unlabelled specimens including stuffed birds, shells, insects, coins, minerals, a dolmen, weapons from New Zealand, and archaeological finds.
 According to Robert Lloyd Praeger his collection of Irish stone tools was ‘’especially valuable as a study in the gentle art of forgery’’.

+In 1876 he was elected MRIA; he was also the first president of the Belfast Naturalists' Field Club.
+He was a member of the Belfast Natural History and Philosophical Society.

+He donated 60,000 items to the museum of the Belfast Natural History Society; the museum had to build an annexe to contain the collection.

+Family

+He was the oldest of six children; he never married.